falco1717/tactical-rmm/README.md

-# tactical-rmm
+# Tactical-RMM
-Tactical-rmm docker with traefik
+This guide will walk you through installing Tactical-RMM within docker and having full support of traefik instead of nginx.

 # Cert Dumper
 Run the cert dumper docker compose file first.